 A. Information about "services," "covered services," "providers," and "network providers" B. Rules for getting your health care, behavioral health, and long-term services and supports (LTSS) covered by the plan C. Information about your personal care coordinator (PCC) C1.
 What a personal care coordinator is C2.
-How you can contact your care coordinator C3.
-How you can change your care coordinator D. Care from primary care providers, specialists, other network medical providers, and out-of-network medical providers D1.
+How you can contact your personal care coordinator C3.
+How you can change your personal care coordinator D. Care from primary care providers, specialists, other network medical providers, and out-of-network medical providers D1.
 Care from a primary care provider D2.
 Care from specialists and other network providers D3.
 What to do when a provider leaves our plan D4.
-How to get care from out-of-network providers E. How to get long-term services and supports (LTSS)34 F. How to get behavioral health (mental health and substance use disorder) service \$3 F1.
-What Medi-Cal behavioral health services are provided outside of OneCare Connect through Orange County Health Care Agency
+How to get care from out-of-network providers E. How to get long-term services and supports (LTSS) F. How to get behavioral health (mental health and substance use disorder) services OneCare Connect through Orange County Health Care Agency